Informatica-EIC/REST-API-Samples/python/README.md

     * e.g  "envFile": "${workspaceFolder}/.env",        // and add any settings to .env (preferred - also works with docker)
     * e.g. "env" : {"INFA_EDC_AUTH" : "Basic dXNlcjE6YUNvbXBsIWNAdGVkUGEkM3cwcmQ="}, (works but prefer .env file)
   * Note:  any files inside of .vscode (e.g. launch.json) will be excluded from the git repo (each user has their own local version)
+* you can also use setupConnection.py to create a .env file that stores the catalog url and the encoded user credentials
 * TODO:  create a seperate document & recording disucssing authorization techniques (http header, .netrc, auth=)